Instantons causing iterative decoding to cycle: Cycling of iterations

 One could imagine several possibilities how the iterative decoder could fail: \begin{itemize} \item[{\sf R}:] The iterative decoding {\em was converging to the right solution}, but it {\em didn't succeed} during the allowed number of iterations. \item[{\sf W}:] The iterative decoding {\em converged but to a wrong place}.
 After the convergence the decoding output is a {\em codeword}, just not the one that was sent. \item[{\sf P}:] The iterative decoding {\em converged but to a wrong place}.
 After the convergence the decoding output is {\em not even a codeword}. \item[{\sf C}:] The iterative decoding {\em is not going to converge} no matter how many iterations you can afford. \end{itemize}

-The situation {\sf R} can be corrected by adding more iterations.
-It is highly possible that in situation {\sf W} even maximum likelihood decoding would make an error, and the probability of such a situation [in the presence of error floor] is very small, thus the error because of possibilities {\sf P} or {\sf C} is much more probable.
+The situation {\sf R}{ [ight]} can be corrected by adding more iterations.
+It is highly possible that in situation {\sf W}{ [rong]} even maximum likelihood decoding would make an error, and the probability of such a situation [in the presence of error floor] is very small, thus the error because of possibilities {\sf P}{ [seudo-codeword]} or {\sf C}{ [ycling]} is much more probable.

 Following the so-called Bethe free energy variational approach \cite{2005_IEEETIT_YFW}, belief propagation can be understood as a set of equations for beliefs solving a constrained minimization problem.
 On the other hand, a more traditional approach is to interpret belief propagation in terms of an iterative procedure --- so-called belief propagation iterative algorithm \cite{63Gal,88Pea,1999_IEEETIT_M}.
 Being identical on a tree (as then belief propagation equations are solved explicitly by iterations from leaves to the tree center) the two approaches are however distinct for a graphical problem with loops.
 In case of their convergence, belief propagation algorithms find a minimum of the Bethe free energy \cite{2005_IEEETIT_YFW,UAI2002_TJ,2004_NC_H}, however in a general case convergence of the standard iterative belief propagation is not guaranteed.